ember-learn/guides-source/guides/v3.16.0/in-depth-topics/patterns-for-actions.md

 ```

 The `deleteUser` action is prepended with `this.`, since
-`system-preferences-editor` is where the action is defined now.
+`SystemPreferencesEditor` is where the action is defined now.
 If the action
 was passed from a parent, then it might have looked like `@deleteUser` instead.

 In our `user-profile.hbs` template we change our action to call